AlexeyPopovUA/fish-atlas-sdk/README.md

 # fish-atlas-sdk

-This is an example library that was created for demo purpose
+This is an example library that was created for the demo purpose of article https://blog.oleksiipopov.com/2023/03/09/feature-branches-approach-in-ci-cd-of-npm-libraries/

 ## Pre-requisites